 The Department of Periodontics is actively engaged in the educational, research, and service missions of the College.
 Our curriculum includes pre-doctoral, post-graduate (residency), and continuing education programs with a focus on evidence-based periodontics and implant dentistry.
 Clinical training emphasizes the understanding of periodontal and peri-implant health and treatment of associated diseases, and is supported by departmental research activities.
 Faculty members actively participate in pre-clinical (basic), translational, and clinical investigation and provide students instruction and guidance in research.
 Our research program is broad and encompasses the areas of wound healing, immunology, inflammation, cancer biology, virology, diabetes, periodontal disease, dental implants, peri-implant disease, biomaterials and technologies, advanced imaging, and educational enhancement.

-Our postdoctoral periodontics program is a 34-month clinical specialty training agenda leading to a Certificate of Advanced Specialty in Periodontics combined with research experience leading to either a MS or PhD degree.
+Our Postdoctoral Periodontics Program is a 34-month clinical specialty training agenda leading to a Certificate of Advanced Specialty in Periodontics combined with research experience leading to either a MS, MPH or PhD degree.
 The Departmental goal is to provide the pre-doctoral and postdoctoral student with a strong educational foundation in periodontology for their future careers in Dentistry and to contribute new knowledge through basic and clinical research in Periodontics.

-The Periodontics Externship Scholars Program is a non-credited externship program designed to develop an in-depth appreciation and understanding of an advanced periodontics curriculum.
-This externship provides a unique opportunity to gain advanced knowledge in many aspects of periodontics and surgical implantology.
-The extern will participate in academic courses, review of the scientific literature, and intense observation of many different clinical procedures within the graduate periodontics clinic.
+The Advanced Periodontics and Implantology Fellowship Program is a non-credited externship program designed to develop an in-depth appreciation and understanding of an advanced periodontics curriculum.
+This program provides a unique opportunity to gain advanced knowledge in many aspects of periodontics and surgical implantology.
+The Fellow will participate in academic and continuing education courses, review of the scientific literature, hands-on laboratory experiences, and intense observation of diverse clinical procedures within the graduate periodontics clinic.
 The program offers flexible durations of 3, 6, 9, or 12 months.
-To comply with COVID-19 guidelines, NO externship will be allowed at this moment until further notice.
+To comply with COVID-19 guidelines, NO fellowships will be allowed at this moment until further notice.
 We will update this information when restrictions are lifted.

-Learn more about the Periodontics Scholars Externship Program
+Learn more about the Advanced Periodontics and Implantology Fellowship Program